hypertrack/quickstart-ios/README.md

 ## Dashboard

 Once your app is running, go to the [dashboard](https://dashboard.hypertrack.com/devices) where you can see a list of all your devices and their live location with ongoing activity on the map.

+## Documentation

+You can find our integration guide at the [SDK's README](https://github.com/hypertrack/sdk-ios#integrate-the-sdk) and API reference on our [documentation website](https://docs.hypertrack.com/#references-sdks-ios).
+There is also a full in-code reference for all SDK methods.

 ## Support
 Join our [Slack community](https://join.slack.com/t/hypertracksupport/shared_invite/enQtNDA0MDYxMzY1MDMxLTdmNDQ1ZDA1MTQxOTU2NTgwZTNiMzUyZDk0OThlMmJkNmE0ZGI2NGY2ZGRhYjY0Yzc0NTJlZWY2ZmE5ZTA2NjI) for instant responses.
 You can also email us at help@hypertrack.com.